LuciaEllan/simple-serverless-blog/README.md

 Some issues could be fixed in later time.
 * This code includes Firebase API keys set to my test project.
 It may considered a leak of secret, but it's OK in this case.
 That keys are open to the world if it was in a client-side service anyway.
 * Private articles is not visible when you load the page first time, including page refresh.
 This is caused because I don't wait for auth result when loading articles.
 Actually, I can't even determine whether the user WILL sign in.
-* I used some hack to make input textarea fill full height on desktop, but it looks like it just failed in mobile browsers.
+* ~~I used some hack to make input textarea fill full height on desktop, but it looks like it just failed in mobile browsers.~~ Removed this hack during migration to Quasar framework v2 and now it should work as intended.
 * Link copy feature is not available in mobile browsers, what a shame.
 I'll just have to implement some carat-related editor feature.